 In lieu of flowers, the family is requesting that donations be made to the Sumter Historic Trust

-The Timeless Tribute for Vet.
-Bell is not available.
+The Timeless Tribute for Mrs. Peak is now available.